Guidelines and Criteria

 The granting of funds to individuals or groups will also be subject to the following criteria and guidelines:

-- Applicants must be MSU members/recognized MSU club and/or be sponsored by a Faculty or University department.
+- Applicants must be MSU members/recognized MSU club and/or be an undergraduate group sponsored by a Faculty or University department.

 - Funding requests from students for activities operated by groups external to McMaster will be given consideration only if the activities are judged to be closely related to the educational development of students and have an appreciable McMaster focus.